 Hospital Infection Attorney in Portland

 As stated by the Center for Disease Control and Prevention (CDC), hospital-acquired infections (HAIs) are a major threat to patient safety.
 Sadly, potentially life-threatening HAIs are often entirely preventable.
-If you or your loved one has suffered a hospital infection caused by medical negligence, call Paulson Coletti Trial Attorneys PC in Portland, OR to schedule a consultation.
-We are tough advocates for injured people.
+If you or your loved one has suffered a hospital infection caused by negligence, call Paulson Coletti Trial Attorneys PC in Portland, OR to schedule a consultation.
+Our Portland hospital infection attorneys are tough advocates for injured people.

 The experienced trial lawyers at Paulson Coletti Trial Attorneys PC can negotiate aggressively with insurance companies on your behalf.